Custom Shoes: Made to Your Measurements

 Please contact us

 Our business and workshop is located on Meinekestr.
 3 in Berlin-Charlottenburg, right on Kurfürstendamm.
-From 9 AM to 6 PM, you can also reach us per phone at 030 - 881 44 20.
+Mondays through thursdays from 8 AM to 5 PM and on fridays from 8 AM to 3 PM, you can also reach us per phone at 030 - 881 44 20.
 Alternately, you can send an email to email@example.com.

 Unser Tipp: Hörgeräteakustiker Meister Dunja Kuhlmey in Berlin-Kladow: www.kladower-hoeren.de